Kick-off the beginning of summer with this picnic-themed Watermelon Alphabet Sensory Bin!

 After the rice dries completely, you can put it in a plastic container and add your seeds.

-How To Use The Watermelon Alphabet Sensory Bin:
+How to Use the Picnic Alphabet Sensory Bin:

 To use this letter recognition activity, your preschoolers will pick a seed out of the sensory bin and identify the letter on it.